meteor/galaxy-docs/content/commands.md

 description: A reference for Galaxy's commands
 ---

-<h2>meteor</h2>
+<h2>meteor CLI: Frequently Used Commands</h2>

 <h3 id="deployment">deploy</h3>

 <h4>Mac and Unix</h4>

 `meteor deploy` can be used for creating new apps and updating existing ones.

 The full command is:

 `DEPLOY_HOSTNAME=[region] meteor deploy [hostname] --settings [path-to-settings-file]`